HH197/Deep-Generative-Modeling-and-Probabilistic-Dimension-Reduction/README.md

 scVI uses a Bayesian approach in which the probability of observing $Y_{ij}$ is $p(Y_{ij}{\mathrm{|}}z_i,s_i,\ell_i)$, where $s_i$ is the batch annotation of each cell, and $\ell_i$ and $z_i$ are the latent variables.
 The $\ell_i$ is a variable following a Gaussian distribution with a dimension of one which captures technical variations.
 On the other hand, $z_i$ is a multi-dimensional latent variable following a Gaussian distribution that captures biological variations.
 The overall structure of the scVI has two parts: the Variational posterior and Generative model.
 The Variational posterior consists of multiple fully-connected Neural Networks (NNs) to transform the gene expression count into two latent variables ( $\ell_i$ and $z_i$ ).
 The Generative model part contains several fully-connected NNs which generate $\pi_i$, $\mu_i$, and $\theta_i$, the parameters of ZINB distribution, from the latent variables ( $\ell_i$ and $z_i$ ) and batch annotations ( $s_i$ ).

+Lopez *et al.* used the stochastic gradient-descent to optimize the objective function and find the parameters of their model.
+Therefore, they do not need to go over the entire dataset, and it enabled them to use GPU acceleration for parameter estimation.

+## How does scVI address the challenges in analyzing Single-cell RNA-eq data?

+- **Dropout and count nature of the data:** Using the ZINB distribution as described above.
+- **Batch effect:** Using $s_i$ variable.
+- **Unlabeled samples:** Using K-means clustering of samples.
+- **Curse of dimensionality:** By learning representations of the data through $z_i$, a multi-dimensional latent variable following a Gaussian distribution.
+- **Scalability:** By stochastic gradient-descent optimization procedure.

 The Colab notebook contains a short report of my implementation, interpretations, and results.